Diversity, Equity and Inclusion in the workplace

 - UniCredit is part of The Valuable 500 – an international movement of companies and leaders aiming to put disability inclusion at the top of their business leadership agendas.
 UniCredit joined in 2020 at Group level and country level (Austria and Germany).

-We are committed to creating an inclusive and supportive working environment where everyone can excel, regardless of their sexual orientation or gender identity.
+We are committed to creating an inclusive and positive working environment where everyone can excel, regardless of their sexual orientation or gender identity.

 - In 2019 UniCredit signed a Global Framework Agreement with the UNI Global Union on Human Rights and Fundamental Labour Rights, including specific commitments to combatting discrimination and promoting diversity.